-In this post: Simple foyer decorating ideas for fall using both velvet pumpkins and real pumpkins.
+Featuring our foyer at the Sutton Place house, these simple foyer decorating ideas for fall use both velvet pumpkins and real pumpkins.
 Includes tips for arranging and how to add interest & texture.

 The perfect way to begin is to plop some pumpkins on a stairway, if you have one.
 I gathered up all the neutral faux pumpkins I had and placed them on the first four treads of our stairs.
 Since I didn’t want to replace the blue striped rug I added this summer, I combined a few blue pumpkins with the neutral ones.